 Now, in CBO, the pack has a leader who sends them all off in strategic directions and then stands at the top of a mountain watching them hunt and observing where the most food is.

-However, as with everything related to Facebook ads, in practice CBO is something you need to test and carefully monitor and optimize to get the best results from it.
+Now, this might all make CBO sound like it’s a magic solution.
+However, as with everything related to Facebook ads, in practice CBO is something you need to test, carefully monitor, and optimize to get the best results from it.

 If you start getting purchases from an audience of only 50,000 people, that’s great at first.
 But when that audience has burned out, after a week or two you are back to square one.

-The other issue with micro-targeting is that Facebook updates and advances over the past year make it unnecessary to narrow down your audience too much in 2019.
+The other issue with micro-targeting is that Facebook updates and advances over 2018 made it unnecessary to narrow down your audience.

 Facebook’s machine learning algorithm is now so smart that, believe it or not, larger audiences with absolutely zero targeting other than a geolocation and age group will often outperform interests and lookalike audiences given time, sufficient budget, and creative/products with a broad appeal.

-According to Digital Information World, the average attention span of human beings has fallen from 12 seconds in 2000 to under 8 seconds – even worse than that of a goldfish (9 seconds).
+According to Digital Information World, the average attention span of human beings has fallen from 12 seconds in 2000 to under eight seconds – even worse than that of a goldfish (nine seconds).

 This means that even if your video is only 15 seconds long, for someone to watch more than half of it is a fairly major achievement and a decent signal of a more-than-passing interest.
 Obviously, users watching 95% of your video is an even stronger indicator of interest.